jolicode/castor/doc/installation/github-action.md

+---
+description: How to set up Castor in your GitHub Actions workflows.
+---

 # GitHub Action

-You can set up Castor in your GitHub Actions workflows in two different ways.
+This document explains how to set up Castor within your GitHub Actions workflows.

 ## Using the official setup-castor action